nanaten/DaggerRetrofitViewModel/README.md

 # DaggerRetrofitViewModel
-DI Minimum Configration of Dagger2, Retrofit, ViewModel
+DI's Minimum configuration of Dagger, Retrofit, and ViewModel